Kate Oliver

 Mrs. Oliver of Bethersden, Kent, comes from a naturally musical family each member of which played an instrument, either violin, concertina or piano, and all of them self-taught.
 She played the airs of the tunes to me on the English concertina and spoke the words to me afterwards.
 She learned the songs from her father, who knew upwards of a hundred songs.
 I have noted a number of songs from her in addition to the incomplete one below, including “Blackberry Fold,” “The Cottage in the wood,” ” Mary at the garden gate ” and “The sprig of thyme.”
 Mrs. Oliver is a woman of middle age.1

 Looking at records from the 1939 Register, there are at least three married women in Bethersden, with the surname Oliver, who could meet the imprecise description “a woman of middle age”.
-The most likely seemed to be Mrs Kate Oliver, if only because her father was Horace Buckman, who George Frampton has identified as having taken part in musical activities in the village before the First World War2.
+The most likely seemed to be Mrs Kate Oliver, if only because Horace Buckman, who George Frampton has identified as having taken part in musical activities in the village before the First World War2, was her older brother.
 In fact, George has been able to positively identify Kate Oliver as Collinson’s singer – in an article in Bygone Kent he quotes Mrs Oliver’s daughter Mrs Rhoda Sargeant (born 1925), who remembered Francis Collinson visiting the family to note down the songs, and later hearing them sung on ‘Country Magazine’:

 My mother learnt the songs as a young girl from her father who played them on his concertina which she learnt to play when she was quite young — it was a natural talent, as she had no lessons except a few tips from her father who was also a natural player.3